 In common when we receive data from different people we get many worksheets to deal with.
 Consolidating everything is a herculean task especially for intermediate levelers.
 In my early part of a career, I got data from a broad range of sources.

-But I have spent some time learning new things and consolidate tool is one of them and it has helped me a lot to collate the data with minimal efforts.
+But I have spent some time learning new things and consolidate tools is one of them and it has helped me a lot to collate the data with minimal efforts.

 How to Consolidate Data in Excel?
 (Step by Step with Example)

 Each contains the same format and the same number of rows and columns.
-I need to consolidate all the sheet to single sheet named Summary.
+I need to consolidate all the sheets to a single sheet named Summary.

 I have created the same template as it is in the other 4 sheets.

-Once you have selected Consolidate option you will see the below window.
+- Step 3: Once you have selected the Consolidate option you will see the below window.